tableau/extensions-api/docs/trex_debugging.md

 ## Debugging Tableau Desktop using Chrome/Chromium

-After you install the Chromium browser and enable debugging in Tableau, you can start debugging your extension.
+After you install the Chrome (or Chromium) browser and enable debugging in Tableau, you can start debugging your extension.

 1. Open the dashboard with the extension you want to debug in Tableau.
 2. Start Chromium and set the URL to [`http://localhost:8696`](http://localhost:8696)